biostatpzeng/pingzeng/publications/methodpaper.md

 + Improving statistical power of association studies in minority populations by integrating trans-ethnic information
 + Improved statistical power of association mapping for complex traits in minority populations by hierarchically leveraging trans-ethnic evidence
 + Increasing association power for complex traits in African population by integrating European genetic information
++ Scalable and powerful likelihood ratio test for SNP-set based integration association studies
++ A functional integrative analysis for gene-based association study with summary-level GWAS data
 + Sex similarity and diversity of associated genetic loci for complex traits and diseases
 + Similarity and diversity of associated genetic loci for complex traits between European and African populations
 + Identifying common genetic foundation between East Asian and European populations for 38 complex traits with GWAS summary statistics